Army Staff (Germany): Command

-The Army Staff was commanded by the Inspector of the Army (Inspekteur des Heeres).
+The Army Staff was commanded by the Inspector of the Army (Inspekteur des Heeres), effectively fulfilling the role of Chief of the Army.
 The Inspector holds the rank of Generalleutnant, and commanded the Army Staff, reporting to the Federal Minister of Defence.
 The General Inspector of the Bundeswehr and the Armed Forces Staff who work for him are only authorised to issue directives to the Army Staff in the fields of development and the realisation of the overall concept for the Bundeswehr.
 The Army Staff comprised about 180 soldiers and civil servants.

 Mission

 The Army Staff was the highest level of command in the German Army.
 The staff ensured the readiness of the Army from a materiel and personnel perspective.
 In addition the two command pillars of the Army, the Army Forces Command and the Army Office, were subordinate to the Army Staff.
 Furthermore, the staff supported the Inspector of the Army and the Federal Minister of Defence in their ministerial duties.